 An EHT beamformer shall not transmit a 20 MHz, 40 MHz or 80 MHz EHT sounding NDP where the number of EHT-LTF symbols exceeds the value indicated in the Number Of Sounding Dimensions ≤ 80 MHz subfield.

-An EHT beamformer shall not transmit an 160 MHz EHT sounding NDP where the number of EHT-LTF symbols exceeds the value indicated in the Number Of Sounding Dimensions = 160 MHz subfield.
+An EHT beamformer shall not transmit a 160 MHz EHT sounding NDP where the number of EHT-LTF symbols exceeds the value indicated in the Number Of Sounding Dimensions = 160 MHz subfield.

-An EHT beamformer shall not transmit an 320 MHz EHT sounding NDP where the number of EHT-LTF symbols exceeds the value indicated in the Number Of Sounding Dimensions = 320 MHz subfield.
+An EHT beamformer shall not transmit a 320 MHz EHT sounding NDP where the number of EHT-LTF symbols exceeds the value indicated in the Number Of Sounding Dimensions = 320 MHz subfield.

-An EHT beamformer may solicit partial BW feedback from one or more EHT beamfomees with operating channel width smaller than the bandwidth of the EHT NDP Announcement frame and sounding NDP.
+An EHT beamformer may solicit partial BW feedback from one or more EHT beamformees with operating channel width smaller than the bandwidth of the EHT NDP Announcement frame and sounding NDP.

-A 320 MHz EHT beamformer shall not send a 320 MHz EHT NDP Announcement frame solicit partial BW feedback from an EHT beamfomee with 20 MHz operating channel width.
+A 320 MHz EHT beamformer shall not send a 320 MHz EHT NDP Announcement frame solicit partial BW feedback from an EHT beamformee with 20 MHz operating channel width.

-A EHT NDP Announcement frame of bandwidth larger than 40 MHz shall not include an EHT beamfomee with 40 MHz operating channel width.
+An EHT NDP Announcement frame of bandwidth larger than 40 MHz shall not include an EHT beamformee with 40 MHz operating channel width.

 A 20 MHz operating EHT beamformee may support partial BW feedback solicited with an EHT NDP Announcement frame and an EHT sounding NDP of bandwidth of 40 MHz, 80 MHz and 160 MHz.